Navjeevan Express

 It operates as train number 12655 from Ahmedabad Junction to Chennai Central and as train number 12656 in the reverse direction, serving the states of Gujarat, Maharashtra, Telangana, Andhra Pradesh and Tamil Nadu.

 History

 It was introduced in 1978 to run between Madras Beach and Ahmedabad Junction on a weekly basis.
 Originally numbered as 145/146, it departed Madras Beach at 06:00 on Tuesdays and arrived Ahmedabad Junction the next day at 17:30.
 On its return lap, it departed Ahmedabad Junction on Thursdays at 06:50, and reached Madras Beach the next evening at 19:50.

-The train ran via Renigunta––Daund––Jalgaon with a 24 coach haul, and a single WDM-2 diesel loco.
-A single coach AC 2 Sleeper accommodation was introduced in 1984.
+The train originally ran via Renigunta Junction–Wadi Junction–Daund Junction–Manmad Junction–Jalgaon Junction, but it was later rerouted via Vijayawada Junction–Wardha Junction–Bhusaval Junction.
+A single AC 2-tier sleeper coach accommodation was introduced in 1984.

-Route and halts

-Service

-The 12655/Ahmedabad–Chennai Central Navjeevan Express has an average speed of 58 km/hr and covers 1891 km in 31h 25m.

-The 12656/Chennai Central–Ahmedabad Navjeevan Express has an average speed of 57 km/hr and covers 1891 km in 31h 50m.

-Coach composition and position
+Coach composition

-The train has highly refurbished LHB coach with max speed of 110 kmph.
+The train has highly refurbished LHB coach with max speed of 130 km/h.
 The train consists of 22 coaches.
-Coach position, when the train leaves from Chennai Central bound for Ahmedabad Junction.